Fact checkedFact Checked

 How To Lose Upper Belly Fat?

-To reduce health ailments triggered by an unbalanced gut and lose upper belly fat, follow a realistic plan for weight loss.
+To reduce health ailments triggered by an unbalanced gut and lose upper belly fat, follow a realistic plan and incorporate 10 upper belly fat exercises:

 1. Side Planks